MuhammedBurakGormus/MuhammedBurakGormus/README.md

 ---

-🌱 I’m currently taking the "Introduction to Computational Thinking and Data Science" given by MITX and I am very excited about it !
+🌱 I’m taking the "Introduction to Computational Thinking and Data Science" given by MITX and I am very excited about it !
 I am planning to share [**my notes**](https://github.com/MuhammedBurakGormus/Intro_to_Computational_Thinking_and_Data_Science) as I watch the course videos.

 ---